What is Lease Financing?

 How it Works

-The customer either arranges lease financing through the manufacturer, vendor, or installer of the efficiency equipment being purchased or, if unavailable, directly with a third-party lessor.
+The customer either arranges lease financing through the manufacturer, vendor, or installer of the energy equipment being purchased or, if unavailable, directly with a third-party lessor.
 The customer and lessor sign a lease agreement once the project terms are agreed upon, and the lessor then provides the capital to purchase the equipment and associated installation services from a contractor.
 Once installation is complete, the customer begins making regular (typically monthly) fixed payments to the lessor on an agreed-upon schedule.

 Capital Lease: In a capital lease, the customer is the owner of the equipment for most legal and accounting purposes during the term.
 Therefore, the customer must declare the equipment as an asset and the lease payments as a liability on its balance sheet.
 The customer may depreciate the equipment as an asset to provide a tax benefit, but the lessor typically takes a security interest in the equipment so that it can be reclaimed in the event of default.
 At the end of the lease term, the customer can purchase the equipment for a discounted bargain price, typically a $1 “buck-out” payment.
 A capital lease functions much like a loan and is therefore sometimes called a “finance lease.”
 However, capital leases can offer a few advantages over bank loans such as little to no upfront cost, less paperwork, and quicker approvals.